(a short story)

 “Julian.”

 She wore one of my T-shirts and a pair of shorts.
-The shirt was a little too big, the sleeves rolled once.
+The shirt hung a little loose on her frame, the sleeves rolled once.
 She hadn’t asked.
 She didn’t need to.
+Her steps were careful.
+Not hesitant, exactly—just measured, as if she were testing whether the night before had carried over into morning.
+Then she crossed the room and sat down.

-As I turned to get the coffee, my hand drifted to the space between her shoulder blades and settled there.
+I kissed her—soft, certain.
+My mouth found hers the way it always had.
+This wasn’t a beginning; it was what never left.
+As I turned for the coffee, my hand drifted to the space between her shoulder blades and rested there.
 She didn’t move.
 Then, slowly, she leaned into the touch.

-When I set the mug down in front of her, she curled her hands around it, holding it like something steadier than she felt.
+When I set the mug in front of her, she wrapped her hands around it, holding it like something steadier than she felt.

 “Some days it’s my hands,” she said.
 “Other days, balance.
 Stairs are harder now.
 It keeps changing.”

-She looked at me again, held it longer this time.
+I nodded.
+She looked at me again—held it longer this time.
 As if something had cleared, and she was finally allowing herself to see it.
 I didn’t move.
-She leaned in, not just toward me, but into whatever had started to form between us.
+She leaned in, not just toward me, but into whatever had started to form between us again.

-One evening, as I passed the spare room, I noticed the door was half-open.
-Her duffel bag was gone.
-The closet in what was our room was partly filled now, and her charger was plugged in beside mine on the nightstand.
+One evening, as I walked past the spare room, I noticed the door was slightly open.
+Her duffel bag was no longer there.
+The closet in what had become our shared room now held more than just my clothes, and her charger was plugged in next to mine on the nightstand.

-She had unpacked—not just her things, but herself.
+She had unpacked—not only her belongings but something more personal and profound: herself.

-I stood at the threshold with my hand resting on the frame, letting the moment settle around me.
-There was weight in it, and there was peace.
-She was here.
-And this time, she meant to stay.
+I stood in the doorway, resting my hand on the frame, allowing the moment to settle around me.
+There was a weight to it, but also a deep, quiet peace.
+She was here now—fully, finally—and she wasn’t going anywhere.

 Discover more from Wiley's Walk